samcartersmith/cds/docs/conventions/documentation.md

 - `@link`: Link to MDN React Native or other documentation which is relevant
 - `@experimental`: Experimental/unstable APIs
 - `@deprecated`: Deprecated APIs

+## Implementation

+All components should include live code examples that demonstrate how to use the component in the most basic context.

+- If there are known concerns for particular compositions of the component include examples for each.
+- Use [disclosures](https://docusaurus.io/docs/markdown-features/admonitions) eg: `:::info` to call out warnings and tips to resolve commonly surfaced issues.